rh-jmc-team/jigawatts/README.md

    You must run tests as root.
 CRIU will run in user mode eventually, but not everywhere yet.

+### Recognized java properties/system variables
+If jigawatts is packed with embedded dynamic library, it is used in advance.
+If it is missing, the system library is searched for.
+To change the loading of native bits you can use following properties/variables.
+Property is used with priority.
+* The internal library will be unpacked and loaded from given file.
+If given file exists, it is not overwritten `-Djigawatts.library.targetfile/$JIGAWATTS_LIBRARY_TARGETFILE`=file
+* The internal library will not be used, given file will be used `-Djigawatts.library/$JIGAWATTS_LIBRARY`=file/SYSTEM You may use value of `SYSTEM` to force search of system library even with internal library present
+* This switch can set library loading logging to 'true' `-Djigawatts.verbose.file/$JIGAWATTS_VERBOSE_FILE`=file
+* This switch can set library loading logging to append to exact file instead of stderr `-Djigawatts.verbose/$JIGAWATTS_VERBOSE`=true/false

 ## Building with autotools

 The source directory can be obtained either from a release tarball